jaeyk/comp_thinking_social_science/docs/04_functional_programming.md

 - If you want to make the function run slowly ...

 > slowly() takes a function and modifies it to wait a given amount of time between each call. - `purrr` package vignette
-- If a function is a verb, then a helper function is an adverb (modifying the behavior of the verb).
+- If a function is a verb, then a helper function is an adverb (modifying the verb's behavior).

 ### How to make automation Faster

 In a different situation, you want to make your function run faster.
-This is a common situation when you collect and analyze data at large-scale.
+This is a common situation when you collect and analyze data a large-scale.
 You can solve this problem using parallel processing.
 For more on the parallel processing in R, read [this review](https://yxue-me.com/post/2019-05-12-a-glossary-of-parallel-computing-packages-in-r-2019/).

 - Parallel processing setup